MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-register-com.md

 <a name="BKMK_add_TXT"> </a>

 > [!IMPORTANT]
 > You cannot have more than one TXT record for SPF for a domain.
 If your domain has more than one SPF record, you'll get email errors, as well as delivery and spam classification issues.
 If you already have an SPF record for your domain, don't create a new one for Office 365.
 Instead, add the required Office 365 values to the current record so that you have a single SPF record that includes both sets of values.
-Need examples?
-Check out these [External Domain Name System records for Office 365](https://support.office.com/article/c0531a6f-9e25-4f2d-ad0e-a70bfef09ac0#bkmk_spfrecords).
-To validate your SPF record, you can use one of these [SPF validation tools](../setup/domains-faq.md).

 Follow the steps below or [watch the video (start at 5:12)](https://support.office.com/en-us/article/Video-Create-DNS-records-at-Register-com-for-Office-365-7448dd9e-c0e7-4d5e-a7e9-f0e4715433c4?ui=en-US&amp;rs=en-US&amp;ad=US).